 Getting there: Take Hwy 191 towards Big Sky and soon after you enter the canyon take a right onto Spanish Creek Road.
 Enjoy the beautiful drive until you reach the Spanish Creek Campground.
 The trailhead begins at the campground across the creek.

 Photo credit: Carla Knoll

 This trail is close to Bozeman so if you don't want to drive far in wintery conditions this is a good choice.
 The trail takes you through the forest and switchbacks up to an overlook at the 2-mile point offering big views of the Gallatin Valley.
 This is part of the Bridger Foothills trail so you can veer off at any point to take your hike across the foothills in either direction.
-This is a fairly moderate hike and will likely be slightly less snowy than hikes on the south side of Bozeman.
+This is a fairly moderate hike and with great views at the top.